Slurp/sheepmusic/README.md

 bin/console fos:user:create admin admin@gmail.com test
 -
 ```
-after that you could try bin/console music:import --env=dev -vvv but at the moment it is not yet in a nice congiuration.
+after that you could try bin/console music:import --env=dev -vvv but at the moment it is not yet in a nice config.
-Shame on me
+Shame on me... ;(